-The EEL is collaborating with the Gilly Lab at Hopkins Marine Station to develop and deploy underwater camera systems to record mating and egg-laying behavior of Market Squid, Doryteuthis opalescens, off Cannery Row.
-This area is occasionally inundated by pulses of hypoxic (low-oxygen) water from deeper off shore.
-CSUMB’s Undergraduate Research Opportunities Center (UROC) has provided EEL with a precision oxygen sensor mounted to the cameras, so EEL students can study how these low oxygen pulses affect the behavior of the squid and the survival of their eggs.
-Funding from C-DEBI and from a CSU Faculty Support Grant for Engaging Undergraduates in Coursework Related Research has enabled the EEL, in partnership with CSUMB's MSCI 437: Ocean Instrumentation Projects (4 units) (Ocean Instrumentation Projects) class, to construct and deploy two SquidPod Camera Systems.
-In this photo, captured by one of our SquidPods, you can see squid breeding above their egg capsules.
+California Market Squid (Doryteuthis opalescens) are ecologically important as both predators and prey, and they comprise one of the most important commercial fisheries in California, yet the factors that control exactly when and where these animals aggregate to breed and lay their eggs remain poorly understood.
+In an effort to learn how to "think like a squid," the EEL has begun to correlate habitat characteristics with squid egg laying sites.
+We have also collaborated with the Gilly Lab at Hopkins Marine Station to develop and deploy underwater camera systems to record mating and egg-laying behavior of D. opalescens off Cannery Row.
+CSUMB’s Undergraduate Research Opportunities Center (UROC) has provided the EEL with a precision oxygen sensor, so EEL students can study how occasional, naturally occurring pulses of low-oxygen water affect the behavior of the squid and the survival of their eggs.
+With funding from C-DEBI and a CSU Faculty Support Grant for Engaging Undergraduates in Coursework Related Research, students in the EEL-affiliated course MSCI 337: Robotics for Ecological Research (4 units) developed two programmable, time-lapse video camera systems, called SquidPods to study the squid.
+In this photo, captured by one of the SquidPods, you can see squid breeding above their egg capsules.

 For countless generations, the people of Ulithi Atoll in Micronesia have obtained enough food and water from their islands and coral reefs to sustain their traditional culture.
 But changes brought about by WWII, sea level rise, and a gradual loss of traditional knowledge have made sustainability more difficult.
 In 2013, and again in 2015, EEL students were invited to join a team of dedicated reef ecologists, fisheries scientists, and native Ulithi islanders who are working together to better understand and manage Ulithi's living marine resources.
 The collaboration is called One People, One Reef.
 The EEL developed and used specialized ROVs and camera stations to gather information about fish populations and coral reef health from parts of Ulithi’s fore reefs and inner lagoon that are otherwise too deep to access for study.
 In this photo, fishermen from the Ulithi island of Falalop use a net to capture reef fish for food.

-Pulley Ridge expedition
+Pulley Ridge Expedition